-Report in this Step any related-party loans from individuals or organizations.
-Actual interest properly accrued and paid on related-party loans is an allowable cost, but is limited to the interest that would have been charged during the reporting period had the interest rate on the loan been set at the prevailing national average prime interest rate in effect at the time at which the loan contract was finalized, as reported by the United States Department of Commerce, Bureau of Economic Analysis, in the Survey of Current

-Business.
-For those with Internet access, the quickest source of prime interest rate information is the Federal Reserve Bank of St. Louis Web Site (http://www.stlouisfed.org/) under Research and Data, FRED® (Federal Reserve Economic Data) Economic Data, Categories, Interest Rates, and Prime Bank Loan Rate.
+Report in this step any related-party loans from individuals or organizations.
+Actual interest properly accrued and paid on related-party loans is an allowable cost.
+However, it is limited to the interest that would have been charged during the reporting period had the interest rate on the loan been set at the prevailing national average prime interest rate in effect when the loan contract was finalized, as reported by the United States Department of Commerce, Bureau of Economic Analysis, in the Survey of Current Business.
+The best and quickest source of prime interest rate information is the Federal Reserve Bank of St. Louis website (https://fred.stlouisfed.org/categories/117).
 This data series extends back to 1949 and is updated monthly.

-Click "Add record"
+• Click "Add record"